-Are you being ant-agonized Ants are a super annoying nuisance that most homeowners want to get rid of ASAP.
+Are you being antagonized by ants?
+Ants are a super annoying nuisance that most homeowners want to get rid of ASAP.
 If you have been doing some research on getting rid of your ant problem, you’ve likely come across ant baiting and ant spraying, but what’s the difference?

 You can use sprays inside to supplement baiting.
 If the ants in your home have already established an indoor food supply, they may ignore baits.
 It is best practice to buy an ant spray that is non-repellent to keep the ants from detecting the spray.
 This inconspicuous method will allow them to walk through the treated areas and pick up the product on their bodies so they can take it back to their colony.
 A non-repellent spray will not typically kill on contact and will take more time before it starts killing the ants.
 However, it will ultimately be more devastating to the colony over the long-term as it spreads and infects more ants.

-Ant killer sprays kill on contact, but only about 20 percent of an ant colony will even step foot outside.
+Ant killer sprays kill on contact, but only about 20 percent of an ant colony will step foot outside, possibly subjecting themselves to the spray.
 This leaves most of the ant colony still intact.
 This means more frequent re-treatment will be needed to eliminate an ant problem completely.
 A better spray option is a non-repellent spray that is specifically formulated for outdoor use.
 Ants are less likely to avoid spots where these sprays are applied and take them back to the colony.

 Baits and sprays differ in how they are formulated and applied, and they exhibit several other significant differences.
-One major difference is longevity.
-Spray treatments will last a lot longer than baits.
+One major difference is longevity of the actual product.
+Spray products will last a lot longer than baits.
 It depends on the active ingredient and environmental conditions, but typically, an outdoor spray application will last between four-12 weeks.
 On the other hand, a bait application may only last a few days before all of the bait is consumed and degraded by rain or being dried out by the sun.
 It’s also possible for it to be destroyed by non-targets like rodents, birds, and, occasionally, household pets.

 Another difference is the effective range.
 Sprays are generally non-selective and are effective on a wide range of ant species and other predomestic pests such as cockroaches, termites, pillbugs, spiders, and earwigs, beetles, and crickets.
 On the other hand, the window of activity for baits is a lot more narrow.
 This is because they are specifically formulated for ants, are consumed mostly by ants, and, as a result, kill only ants.
 Competition for the bait among different ant species may prevent some species from consuming the bait and limit mortality to the dominant species.

 There are also differences between baits and sprays regarding their effectiveness relative to how well they sanitize.
 Lack of sanitations does not negatively affect sprays, including competing for food sources.
 The spray’s effectiveness can be improved by the lack of sanitation, like applications made in areas where ants are actively foraging for food (e.g., around garbage cans or landscape plants harboring honeydew-producing insects).
-Baits, unlike sprays, are negatively affected by a lack of sanitation.
+Baits, unlike sprays, may be negatively affected by a lack of sanitation.
 The presence of competing for food resources from honeydew-producing insects or human food may severely limit bait intake and efficacy.